March 21, 2022

 That’s why I was up so early and hiking before Mad Max or Volt.
 The guys would either catch me or they wouldn’t, but I was all business today.

-The towers where we’d made camp wasn’t the high point above Roosevelt Lake.
+The radio towers where we’d made camp weren’t the high point above Roosevelt Lake.
 Not even close.
 The AZT merely leveled off for a bit with views of the Salt River here.
-And the rest of my morning would be spent climbing from about 3,100 feet elevation up to nearly 6,000 feet as I made my way into the Four Peaks Wilderness.
+So the rest of my morning would be spent climbing from 3,100 feet elevation up to nearly 6,000 feet as I made my way into the Four Peaks Wilderness.

-Six miles into my day, I hit my first water source of the day – Buckhorn Creek.
+Six miles into the morning, I hit today’s first water source of the day – Buckhorn Creek.
 It was warmer now, and there was less wind, so I stopped to fire up my stove to make a coffee (which I was desperately craving) and eat some hot oatmeal to round out my breakfast.

-I shared how far I was planning to go today and hoped they’d both join me.
+I shared how far I planned to go today and hoped they’d join me.
 But that decision was up to them.
 Sometimes you want to be social and other times you need to be by yourself.
-I wasn’t going to draw any inferences either way, but if I’m being honest here, I really did hope to see them tonight.
+I wasn’t going to draw any inferences either way, but if I’m being honest here, I really hoped to see them tonight.

 FOUR PEAKS

-After the creek, there was only one more major climb until I made it to the Four Peaks Wilderness where the trail would level out a bit.
-It was hard to believe the mountains that had seemed so far away just a few days ago were right in front of me.
+After the creek, there was only one more major climb until the Four Peaks Wilderness where the trail would level out a bit.
+It was hard to believe the mountains that had seemed so far away just a few days ago were right before me.

-That final uphill push wasn’t bed either.
+That final uphill push wasn’t bad either.
 Not nearly as hard or steep as the climb out or Roosevelt Lake last night.
 Nor even as difficult as the other climbs this morning.
-And the views of the jagged peaks ahead of me were simply gorgeous!
+And the views of the jagged peaks ahead of me were gorgeous!

-As I continued hiking into the Four Peaks Wilderness, I felt like a mountain goat at times.
-The trail was nice, but there was a significant drop off to my right side driving home how high up I was now.
+As I continued hiking into the Four Peaks Wilderness, I sometimes felt like a mountain goat.
+The trail was nice, but there was a significant drop off to my right side, driving home how high up I was now.
 Patches of snow intermittently appeared beside the trail and the only wildlife I saw now were birds.
 I was definitely no longer on the desert floor anymore.

 Mad Max and I kept leapfrogging with each other as our paces varied with our energy levels.
 We eventually stopped for lunch together in a small sheltered spot just off the AZT.
-The wind was blowing constantly up at this elevation, which did wonders to keep me cool, but my lips felt like they were getting more chapped by the minute.
+The wind was blowing constantly up at this elevation, which kept me cool, but my lips felt like they were getting more chapped by the minute.

 After our break, the trail curved its way around the tall peaks, and the landscape opened up to provide sweeping views of Roosevelt Lake’s linear expanse.
 It’s hard to believe I was all the way down there riding out a rainstorm at the marina just 24 hours ago.
-And now that I saw (and felt) how exposed it was up here, I knew waiting had been the right call.
+And now that I saw (and felt) how exposed it was up here, I knew waiting out that storm yesterday was the right call.

 THE BACK SIDE

-Around 4 pm, Mad Max and I made it to Shake Spring, our second water source for the day.
+Around 4 pm, Mad Max and I reached Shake Spring, our second water source for the day.
 I’d been expecting a small spring, but this was more like a really robust creek gushing water over small waterfalls and forming giant pools big enough to bathe in.

-A southbound section hiker was just leaving the creek and he reminded up to look up when we rounded the bend on the north side of the Four Peaks.
-The mountains would be coated in snow and they’d look entirely different once they were behind us, he promised.
+A southbound section hiker was leaving the creek and he reminded us to look up once we rounded the bend on the north side of the Four Peaks.
+He promised the mountains would be coated in snow and they looked entirely different once they were behind us.

-I plunged my water bladder into the freezing water, then hung it from to a tree to let gravity slowly do its job.
-This water was clear and free from sediment, so there was no need for me to force the water through my filter.
+I plunged my water bladder into the freezing water and hung it from a tree to let gravity slowly do its job.
+The water was clear and free of sediment, so there was no need to force it through my filter today.
 I could use the time to relax instead.
-And as I sat there waiting for this process to finish, I wondered where Volt was now.
+So I sat there, waiting for this process to finish, wondering where Volt was now.

 I’d seen Mad Max repeatedly all afternoon, but we hadn’t crossed paths with Volt since our last water stop nearly seven hours ago.
 He could be just ten minutes behind us or another two hours back.
 It’s so hard to tell when you’re out on this trail.

-The AZT was filled with super easy walking after Shake Spring, and I was diligent about making sure to look up.
+The AZT was filled with easy walking after Shake Spring, and I diligently looked up.
 The section hiker was right!
 The Four Peaks looked completely different on their north side.
 Their silhouette was roughly the same, but they had a more jagged look about them with white snow clinging to the rocks.

 MISSED TURN

-As I put the peaks behind me and hiked further north, I found myself zoning out a bit.
-And before I knew it, a dull wooden sign said I’d made it to Pigeon Spring.
+I zoned out a bit as I put the peaks behind me and hiked further north.
+And before I knew it, a dull wooden sign announced that I’d made it to Pigeon Spring.
 This last bit of trail was so easy that I’d hiked the last two miles in just 35 minutes.
 That was faster than I’d moved in days.
-The Four Peaks Wilderness was definitely easier than the Superstitions in that regard.
+The Four Peaks Wilderness was definitely more manageable than the Superstitions in that regard.

 I could see where I’d come from, but there didn’t seem to be any trail leading north from here.
-It was like we were in a giant cul-de-sac with now way out.
+It was like we were in a giant cul-de-sac with no way out.

 Mad Max headed uphill above the spring’s upper trough exploring to see if there was an outlet up there.
 But that was a complete bust, so we backtracked to the Pigeon Spring sign and opened up our navigation apps to see where the heck we’d gone wrong.

-It turns out the AZT made a sharp 90-degree left turn right just before the Pigeon Spring sign, and we’d both completely blown past the turn.
+It turns out the AZT made a sharp 90-degree left turn just before the Pigeon Spring sign, and we both completely blew past it.
 Our focus had been on the sign and continuing straight for water, not making a sharp left turn.

 Once we got back on track, the trail took a jog uphill to a well-developed trailhead, and then it transitioned to an improved dirt road that was super smooth and rock-free!
 More easy walking, but I wasn’t complaining.
 I still had 90 miles left until I’d get my resupply box with new trail shoes and this road felt like a dream for my tired feet.